Pressure Reducing Valve

-- Complete the PRV rebate application online and upload all supporting documentation.
+6. Complete the PRV rebate application online (link is external) and upload all supporting documentation.

 The PRV rebate is made possible by a grant from the California Department of Water Resources and will be distributed on a first-come, first-serve basis until funding is exhausted.
 The rebate covers the cost of a new household PRV only (not for irrigation).
 This program is subject to change without prior notification.

 Pressure Reducing Valves are a type of valve installed in a plumbing system to regulate water pressure and potentially reduce water waste.
 Pressure reducing valves can save water by automatically reducing the incoming water pressure from the city street mains and providing a lower, more functional pressure in the home.
 The device can save between 30,000 to 40,000 gallons of water per year in the average home.
 Lower pressure results in water fixtures using less water, and reduces the potential for leaks.

 Some symptoms of a damaged PRV resulting in high pressure are: banging or high pitched whistling sound coming from the pipes usually when the water is being turned off; higher than expected water flow coming from water fixtures; high pressure at the faucet; or frequent leaks in toilets and faucets.